JMoVS/installing_video_transcoding_on_windows/README.md

 To create a `queue.txt` with every mkv file in a directory you can use the following command:
 `for %a in (*.mkv) do echo %~fa >> queue.txt`

+<a name="WeirdSQLError">1</a>: If you have an error of "error-message-data-area-passed-to-a-system-call-is-too-small" when trying to start Ubuntu, check if you have SQL Server installed and if you do, update it to SP2 and then a cumulative Update (all findable via Google on Microsoft's page).
+This is a relevant bug because MyMovies Pro Database installs an SQL server for the app, so you might be affected by this bug if you're a Windows movie transcoder.